Bainbridge Symphony Orchestra

 The Bainbridge Orchestra was founded in 1972 by the late David Pence, when the Island’s population was less than 13,000.
 Adopted under the BPA umbrella in the spring of 1993, and changing its name to the Bainbridge Symphony Orchestra in 2006, the Symphony serves a musically rich role in our community uniting artists spanning generations and skill levels, and coming from all walks of life, to share their love of music and learn from each other.
-Performing throughout its history in such diverse venues as the Bainbridge High School LGI Theater, Saint Barnabas Church, Bloedel Reserve, Bainbridge Alliance Church, and finally, BPA, the Symphony has consistently enjoyed superb leadership including Music Directors and/or Guest Conductors David Pence, Roger Nelson, Dr. Paul Mori, Kathleen Macferran, Sandi Schwarz, Alan Futterman, Elizabeth Stoyanovich, Zon Eastes, Pat Strange, and David Upham, many of whom returned for multiple engagements.
-In 2010-2011, the BSO enjoyed a musically invigorating season as Wesley Schulz and Julia Tai vied for selection as the symphony’s new Music Director.
+The Symphony has consistently enjoyed superb leadership throughout its history in such diverse venues as the Bainbridge High School LGI Theater, Saint Barnabas Church, Bloedel Reserve, and Bainbridge Alliance Church.

 Bainbridge Symphony Orchestra and Bainbridge Performing Arts are enduringly grateful to the countless members of the community who have dedicated their time, energy, money, and audience support to this volunteer organization.

 To view the symphony’s past programs please click on the links below.